-As of December 31, 2018, our inventory was \$4,630,312.
-Inventory turnover for the fiscal 2018 was 57 days.
+As of December 31, 2019, our inventory from continuing operations was \$888,203.
+Inventory turnover associated with our continuing operations for the fiscal 2019 was 17 days.
 As our markets are competitive and subject to rapid technology and price changes, there is a risk that we will forecast incorrectly and order or produce incorrect amounts of products or not fully utilize firm purchase commitments.
 If we were unsuccessful in accurately quantifying appropriate levels of inventory, our business, financial condition and results of operation may be materially and adversely affected.